 Who Should Begin Investing?

 Bob Gucer, managing partner, recommends everyone starts to understand the basics of wealth protection and growth.
 The firm is not disillusioned however, and recommends wealth created through other conventional means such as businesses, products, services and real estate holdings.

 There are a multitude of resources online to learn the basics and even advanced strategies.
 A simple Google search for investing strategies reveals a library of human knowledge, case studies and experience.
 There is no replacement from accredited universities, obtaining financial degrees, but a basic understanding is critical when speaking intelligently or seeking guidance.
 While the firm plans on launching a Robo-Investing platform, they are primarily focused on individual high net worth individuals ($500,000 minimums), and core tenants of wealth creation and protection such as: Retirement Plans, 401k advice, Corporate Retirement Plans, Estate Planning (sudden windfall inheritance), and individual wealth management.

 In a world where money presents options, it’s a scary and daunting reality to earn, save and protect what took a lifetime to achieve.
 It’s important to not be an ostrich and ignore the future, including retirement.
+There are many brokers that can help you with your goals if you’re a beginner.
 While a DIY approach makes sense for moderate income families, the wealthy are constantly looking for ways to preserve and enhance their legacy so they don’t become part of the 70% failed generation statistic.
-The “rich, get richer” it seems is only true, 30% of the time.
+The rich, get richer it seems is only true, 30% of the time.

 Need to get your monthly expenses under control?
 Here are some tips for grocery shopping: Real Food on a Real Budget